kidskoding/kidskoding/README.md

 # kidskoding

 Hello, my name is Anirudh Konidala and
-I am a freshmen studying both Computer Science and Education at the University of Illinois Urbana-Champaign!
+I am a freshmen studying both Computer Science and Learning Sciences at the University of Illinois Urbana-Champaign!

 ## About